I guess you’re here on my review wondering whether the AZ Formula is a hot money-maker that really will knock ya socks off?

 WOW, what a nice guy, hey?!

-Apparently, ‘AF’ is an “automated system” that only takes one simple click of your mouse button for mega profits to roll into your account like clockwork.
+Apparently, ‘AF’ is an “automated system” that only takes one simple click of your mouse button for mega-profits to roll into your account.

 Holy smokes, your life’s gonna change in an INSTANT!…